ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-25-nutrientprofiler-r-pkg.md

 necessary but helped ensure a seamless developer experience between different devices!

-Getting started with writing an R package using [devtools](https://devtools.r-lib.org/) is straight forward, we can the following function that steps up a directory with all the files we need to get started.
+To get started with writing an R package using [devtools](https://devtools.r-lib.org/) is straight forward, we can use following function that steps up a directory with all the files we need to get started.
 Devtools also brings with it the package [usethis](https://usethis.r-lib.org/) this which again makes it easy to integrate additional tools like [testthat](https://testthat.r-lib.org/) for testing and [roxygen2](https://roxygen2.r-lib.org/) for documentation.
-Adopting devtools it is worth noting however will dictate your workflow.
+Adopting devtools, it is worth noting however, will dictate your workflow.
 The way we’ll write and interact with our developing package will be through a series of devtools functions such as `devtools::test()`, and `devtools::check()`.
 I didn’t find any problems with this approach but I can imagine there might be certain flexibility